 In that respect, this solution needs to come before you’ve even begun earning a single backlink.

 The key, as with any business endeavor, is to keep your goals front-and-center.
-The most likely intended outcome of any e-commerce link building effort is increased conversions, but even within that goal there are a litany of choices to make.
+The most likely intended outcome of any e-commerce link building effort is increased conversions, but even within that goal, there is a litany of choices to make.

 Do you want to focus on increased conversions for one product in particular?
 Naturally, the links you earn should be pointing to that specific product’s page.
 Perhaps you’d rather increase conversions on an entire series of products, or your entire inventory in general — in those cases, you’d want to earn links to the series page or top-level inventory page, respectively.